openhab/openhab-python/README.md

 **Java to Python** (In addition to standard [Java Interop Types to Python](https://www.graalvm.org/python/docs/#interop-types-to-python))

-The following java data types are transparently converted to their python equivalents.
+Java objects of function results are transparently converted to their python equivalents.

 | Java class<br/>(function result) | Python class    |
 | ----------------| --------------- |